aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-line-charts-precision-data-formatting-java-aspose-slides/_index.md

 For additional help, visit the [Aspose Community Forum](https://forum.aspose.com/c/slides/11).

 ## Conclusion
 You now have a complete **java line chart example** that formats chart data labels with precision, saves the result, and integrates seamlessly into any PowerPoint workflow.
-Explore the full [documentation](https://reference.aspose.com/slides/java/) and the [Aspose.Slides Java API Reference](https://reference.aspose.com/slides/java/) to experiment with other chart types, animations, and advanced styling options.
+Explore the full [Aspose.Slides for Java documentation](https://reference.aspose.com/slides/java/) and the [Aspose.Slides Java API Reference](https://reference.aspose.com/slides/java/) to experiment with other chart types, animations, and advanced styling options.

 ### Next Steps
 - Automate chart generation across multiple data sources.